 But the willingness to do evil is not the same as being intrinsically evil: the rapes, murders and mutilations, the taking of slaves, the forced induction of child soldiers, the public beheadings of hostages all have a cold-eyed strategic purpose.

 We are blind, too, to the truth that ‘we’ can (and have) behave just as badly when we want to.
-The approaching hundredth anniversary of the massacre in the Sikh holy city of Amritsar in 1919 by Indian troops under the command of the British General Dyer, of almost 400 unarmed protestors, using heavy machine-guns against women and children trapped in the city square and unable to disperse, reminds us of the crimes that were committed in the name of Empire.
+The approaching hundredth anniversary of the massacre in the Sikh holy city of Amritsar in 1919 by Indian troops, Sepoys under the command of the British General Dyer, of almost 400 unarmed protestors, using heavy machine-guns against women and children trapped in the city square and unable to disperse, reminds us of the crimes that were committed in the name of Empire.

 And in the end, for better – usually for worse – the former dominions of Britain, France, Belgium, Germany, Spain, Portugal, the Netherlands, flung across the globe, having been plundered for centuries of their labour and natural resources, were abandoned to their own devices; frequently leaving bitter resentments and festering power vacuums waiting to be filled, corrupt political and business relationships to be cemented; a history of oppression and violent retribution unresolved, infrastructure broken, wounds unhealed.
 Islam has filled many of those gaps, but now feels itself to be under attack by Western corporate interests.
 Islam is not a wasteful, consumerist ideology; Islamic banks do not charge 32.9 per cent interest on store cards.
+To an extent, then, Islam is anti-capitalist – which will never do.

 A case in point, yet another ‘peace accord’ has had to be hurriedly cobbled together in Northern Ireland this week, as the power-sharing agreement between the nationalist and unionist factions at Stormont was rapidly unravelling over this painful issue: the unresolved legacy of past crimes committed on both sides, after three hundred years of ‘history’ that one suspects few people outside Ireland know or care about.